 Best for blocking online temptation

-This straightforward, effective Safari extension is for when you can’t be trusted to stay away from the likes of Reddit or Facebook for several hours when you’re supposed to be studying.
+This Safari extension is for when you can’t be trusted to stay away from the likes of Reddit or Facebook for several hours when you’re supposed to be studying.
 Blocking sites takes just a couple of taps inside Safari.
-The Unhabit app provides some nuance in the form of site overrides for specific days, and optional ‘cooldown’ countdowns for when you’re determined to ‘cheat’.
-It’ll track such events too, aiming to guilt you into better habits.
+The Unhabit app then provides nuance in the form of site overrides for specific days, and optional “cooldown” countdowns for when you’re determined to “cheat.”
+It’ll track such moments too, aiming to guilt you into better habits.
+Want something similar for apps?
+Try one sec (free + IAP).

 Best for viewing study schedules